THE ROUTE: 70,000 KM BY LAND, 22,000 NM BY SEA

-Departing Melbourne, I headed north up the East Coast of Australia, sailed over the top end to Indonesia (via the Coral, Arafura, Timor, Banda, and Flores seas), and cycled through Singapore, Malaysia, Thailand, Cambodia, Laos, Vietnam, China, and Japan.
+Departing Melbourne I headed north up the East Coast of Australia, sailed over the top end to Indonesia via the Coral, Arafura, Timor, Banda, and Flores seas, then cycled through Singapore, Malaysia, Thailand, Cambodia, Laos, Vietnam, China, and Japan.

-From Japan, I travelled due north to Sakhalin Island, Russia.
-I cycled through the Russian Far East to north-east China and across the northern provinces of Heilongjiang, Jilin, and Inner Mongolia.
-I crossed Mongolia diagonally, through the Gobi Desert and over the steppe to the north-western border.
-I re-entered Russia through the Altai mountains and completed the journey through the largest country to Finland.
-Finally, I head north through Finland and Norway to the northern point of Europe.
+From Japan I travelled due north to Sakhalin Island, cycled through the Russian Far East to Northeast China, across the northern provinces of Heilongjiang, Jilin, and Inner Mongolia, across Mongolia from the Gobi Desert in the south to the mountainous steppe in the north, then back into Russia through the Altai mountains, Siberia, Western Russia, Finland, and Norway.